 Students can apply for up to five choices through UCAS.
 This could be a similar course at five universities, five courses at one university, or any mixture in-between.
-The fee for entering an application through UCAS is £13 for a single choice and £24 for multiple courses or for applications submitted after 30 June.
+The fee for entering an application through UCAS in 2021 is £20 for a single choice and £26 for multiple courses or for applications submitted after 30 June.

 Internal admissions staff at each university will assess whether each applicant is capable of completing a course, based on their achieved and predicted grades, personal statement and academic reference.
 The process may take a few days, weeks or even longer.
 When a decision has been made, students will receive the response in UCAS Track, the online system that allows your son or daughter to check the progress of their UCAS application.
 These responses include: